D0pal/xogecoin/doc/build-unix.md

     sudo dnf install qrencode-devel

-Once these are installed, they will be found by configure and a qogecoin-qt executable will be built by default.
+Once these are installed, they will be found by configure and a xogecoin-qt executable will be built by default.

 Notes
 -----
-The release is built with GCC and then "strip qogecoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip xogecoind" to strip the debug symbols, which reduces the executable size by about 90%.

 miniupnpc